nanotee/nvim-lua-guide/README.md

 ```

 #### Conversion is not always possible
-This affects complex types like functions and tables:
+This mostly affects functions and tables:

 Lua tables that are a mix between a List and a Dictionary can't be converted: